 Map of Caribbean basin illustrating the members of the CFATF.

 The primary purpose of the CFATF is to lead the strive against money laundering and terrorism financing by promoting Caribbean Anti-Money Laundering (AML) and Combating the Financing of Terrorism (CFT) programs that encapsulate the standards whose framework was determined by the FATF.
 The 40 Recommendations, which were promoted by the FATF, were formed resulting from the need of financial institutions to apply for risk-based AML/CFT programs.
-These recommendations entail satisfied customer due diligence procedures and screen for global sanctions, adverse media, and politically exposed people.

 Although The CFATF does not possess AML/CFT standards itself, it pursues the standards listed by FATF in its path for monitoring, supervision, and enforcement.
 The approach of the CFATF to prevent financial terrorist acts comprise of four phases: